-At Kolmac Outpatient Recovery Centers, patients can receive medication assisted alcohol recovery to help manage withdrawal symptoms.
+At Kolmac Integrated Behavioral Health Centers, patients can receive medication assisted alcohol recovery to help manage withdrawal symptoms.
 We keep them comfortable and safe during detoxification.
 Our experienced medical staff closely monitors patients in our facility on the first day of detoxification, checking on them every hour to ensure that they are comfortable and safe.

 Medication assisted alcohol recovery can help prevent alcohol relapses

 Medication assisted alcohol recovery, when combined with psychosocial treatment, can increase the likelihood of a successful recovery.
 Patients who are not suffering from physical discomfort due to withdrawal symptoms are better able to begin the psychological work of recovery.
 In addition, a good detoxification experience helps patients feel positive about continuing treatment.